mmtrebuchet/bpreveal/doc/text/breakingChanges.rst

 3. ``makePredictionsFasta`` and ``makePredictionsBed`` are old names for makePredictions.
    They exist only as symlinks in the bin/ directory, and using them has emitted a warning since 4.1.1.
 The old names will be removed.
+4. Not including a ``correct-receptive-field`` field in your config to interpretPisa will no longer issue a warning - the correct receptive field will be applied by default.

 BPReveal 5.x